 Effective January 1, 2019, the Contra Costa County Board of Supervisors will govern the District (WCCHD) as per the passing of Senate Bill 522

-- The District operated Brookside from its opening in 1954 until 1997.
+- The West Contra Costa Healthcare District (“District”) operated Brookside from its opening in 1954 until 1997.

 - In 1997 the District affiliated with Tenet Health Systems to operate Brookside Hospital.
 Tenet renamed the hospital Doctors Medical Center San Pablo/Pinole.

 - On August 1, 2004, the District assumed operations of Doctors Medical Center.

 - Doctors Medical Center was owned and operated by the District.

 - The District declared Bankruptcy October 2016, Plan of Adjustment approved January 2018 and exited Bankruptcy June 2021.

 - The property at 2000 Vale Road was sold by the District on 4/3/2018.

 - Senate Bill 522 passed and signed by Governor Brown, September 2018 changing governance of WCCHD